When will I receive my IBCLC certificate by post?

 Note that Prometric updates these as appropriate, so please review the Prometric website and the social distancing measures regularly leading up to your appointment day.
 You can also view the information that the World Health Organization has published about international travel in relationship to COVID-19.

 If you have any questions about this process and/or about your ability to meet these requirements, please contact your IBLCE location.

 Can I choose to take the examination via Live Remote Proctoring instead of going to a testing centre?

-If you are taking the examination in English and your computer passes the System Readiness Check, as well as your workspace meets the environmental criteria, then you would be eligible to choose LRP.
+If you are taking the examination in English, your computer passes the System Readiness Check, and your workspace meets the environmental criteria, then you would be eligible to choose LRP.
 Review IBLCE’s information about your examination options here.

 Further information about taking the IBCLC examination with LRP can be found here.

 I have been approved for a breast/chestfeeding break during my examination.
 Is this still an option at a test centre?

 Yes, you may still take the examination at a test centre with the approved breast/chestfeeding break.
 IBLCE works closely with the testing vendor to secure a private location for you to breast/chestfeed or pump.
 The private location may be a private room or a portable pod.
 The testing vendor and IBLCE will work with you to locate the testing centre that is closest to your home that can offer a breast/chestfeeding accommodation.
 Please refer to your Examination Authorisation Email for additional information.

 What happens if I schedule an examination at a test centre and it closes due to COVID-19?
 Will I have to pay a rescheduling fee?